 Time Activity Guidance for Provider 08.45- 09.00 Arrival of GOC panel Meeting room Should be a lockable room with laptop/PC 09.00- 10.00 Meeting with head of department and programme leader Meeting room Staff to give a brief overview of the programme to include course changes, future plans, challenges 10.00- 12.00 GOC panel: review of portfolios, logs, exam scripts, relevant materials Observation of clinic, clinical teaching & lectures Observation: it is mandatory for the panel to see third year university clinic sessions taking place 11.45- 12.30 Meeting with clinical supervisors All available supervisors should attend.
-Clinic staff involved with management and audit of student log-books should attend 12.30- 13.00 Private working lunch Meeting room 13.00- 15.00 Hospital visit GOC panel: one or two members required to attend Tour of facilities GOC panel: panel to nominate members to visit different facilities Hospital visit: the panel will wish to observe students in their placements, meet supervisors in the clinic, and staff in charge of placements Tour of facilities: staff/student guides should be available 15.00- 16.00 Meeting with students Students from each year of the programme should be present.
-16.00- 16.30 Private session Reflect on student meeting and prepare questions for external examiners Meeting room 16.30- Meeting with external examiners Meeting room

-17.15 A skype/conference call may be agreed in advance of the visit

-17.30 Close Meeting room

-19.00 GOC panel evening meal Private event
+Clinic staff involved with management and audit of student log-books should attend 12.30- 13.00 Private working lunch Meeting room

+13.00- 15.00 Hospital visit Tour of facilities Hospital visit: the panel will wish to observe students in GOC panel: one or two GOC panel: panel to nominate their placements, meet members required to members to visit different supervisors in the clinic, and attend facilities staff in charge of placements Tour of facilities: staff/student guides should be available 15.00- Meeting with students Students from each year of 16.00 the programme should be present.
+16.00- Private session Meeting room 16.30 Reflect on student meetir external examiners ng and prepare questions for 16.30- 17.15 Meeting with external examiners Meeting room A skype/conference call may be agreed in advance of the visit 17.30 Close Meeting room 19.00 GOC panel evening meal Private event